What is an IVC Filter?

-Normally, patients who have DVT or another clotting disorder are given anticoagulant medication but some patients cannot take anticoagulants.
+Normally, patients who have DVT or another clotting disorder are given anticoagulant medication, but some patients cannot take anticoagulants and were implanted with IVC devices to catch blood clots that may form.
 Devices currently in use were designed to be temporary and are designated “retrievable” IVC devices which should be removed after danger of a blood clot complication has passed.

-Unfortunately, though the IVC filter was invented to protect these patients from harm but has instead, caused harm to many.
+Though IVC devices were designed as retrievable devices, intended to be temporary and removed after a short period of time, many were left in place.
 The device has been shown to cause multiple complications while in place and removal has proven to be difficult, potentially exposing the patient to additional harm.

+C.R.
 Bard is facing hundreds of lawsuits by plaintiffs who claim that its Recovery IVC filter and G2-IVC filter caused medical injury.
-This is not Bard’s first experience with lawsuits as they have faced thousands of legal claims regarding harm caused by transvaginal mesh and other medical devices
+This is not Bard’s first experience with lawsuits as they have faced thousands of legal claims regarding harm caused by transvaginal mesh and other medical devices.

-About Recovery IVC filter and G2 IVC filter
+Bard Recovery IVC Filter and G2 IVC Filter

 The Inferior Vena Cava is the largest vein in the human body.
 It is the pathway that “used” blood travels from the body to the right side of the heart where it is pumped to the lungs to be re-oxygenated.
 From the lungs it returns to the left side of the heart where it is pumped again to provide oxygen and nutrients to body tissues.